ak24watch/Graphormer/README.md

 ### SignNet

 SignNet is a new neural architectures that is invariant to key symmetries displayed by eigenvectors: (i) sign flips, since if v is an eigenvector then so is −v.
+Encodes eigenvectors and eigenvalues using a series of linear layers.

 ## Model Architecture